hzhu2/HanZ-terraform/README.md

 ~/HanZ-terraform/ terraform apply
 ```

-After the process is completed, should then be able to connect to `http://EC2_INSTANCE_IP/app1` and `http://EC2_INSTANCE_IP/app2` in your browser.
+After the process is completed, EC2 Instance IP will be showing on the CMD.
+Access application via `http://EC2_INSTANCE_IP/app1` and `http://EC2_INSTANCE_IP/app2` in your browser.

 # References
 - https://github.com/lbracken/docker-example (for the example 3-tier application)